DuncanMC/CIFilterTest/how_cifiltertest_works.md

 The `FiltersList` singleton keeps an array unique filter names called `uniqueFilterNames`.
 Each time it finds a filter that hasn't been seen before, it adds it to the `uniqueFilterNames` array.
 When it is looping through the filter categories, it marks a filter as unique in the first category in which it is found, and sets the `filterIsDuplicate` flag to YES each time it finds the filter listed in an additional filter category.
 This enables the program to only list each filter once in the grouped `UITableView` of filters

-The FiltersList singleton has a method

-The FiltersList singleton also conforms to the `TableViewDataSource` to feed a grouped table view of filter names.
+The FiltersList singleton also conforms to the `TableViewDataSource` protocol to feed a grouped table view of filter names.

 ###FilterCategoryInfo